 F4.5 Other Services to Faculty

 F4.5.1 Academic Year Salary Payment

 The academic year salary is payable in twelve (12) equal installments at the end of the month.
-The first installment is paid on August 31 and monthly thereafter so that the final two (2) installments are paid on June 30.
+The first installment is paid on August 31 and monthly thereafter.